ChdML/brawl.js/README.md

 console.log(player)
 ```

-Returns: an object containing the clan info.
+Returns: an object containing the players ranked stats.

 ## .getPlayerBySteam64ID(id)
 `id`: the steam64 id of the player